-4. Governance model using DID BSV method.
+4. Governance model using DID BSV method

+THIS SECTION IS NOT NORMATIVE

 The UTXO-Based DID Method supports a governance service where the DID Subject accepts a DID from a trusted Controller as valid.
 The Verifier will only accept as valid a DID Subject whose DID Document is co-signed by that specific controller.
 As mentioned before, the DID controller can be run by any entity.
 The BSV DID method does not require a centralized controller.
 Below there’s a description of a specific example for governance: